isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/DISCOVER: 2023 Learning Journeys.md

-<i>*Note : The DISCOVER experience is open to infocomm media-related clubs in Primary and Secondary schools/Junior Colleges only. </i>
+<i>*Note : The DISCOVER experience is open to infocomm media-related clubs in Primary/Secondary schools and Junior Colleges only. </i>
 <i> <br>Registration and slots availability are based on a first-come-first-served basis. </i>